Connecting Michigan X

 June 7, 2018

-Breakfast Begins; Registration and Vendor Area Open / Networking
+Breakfast Begins; Registration and Exhibitor Area Open / Networking

 Second Day Keynote – Michigan and Health Information Exchange

 Fireside Chat: Mobile Apps, FHIR and Healthcare Transformation – What You Need to Know

 Building on the morning keynote presentation, hear from major industry players regarding access to health information on mobile applications using Fast Healthcare Interoperability Resources (FHIR).
 Learn how FHIR allows mobile apps to tie into existing electronic health record systems, and how this pervasive access to health information is reshaping the healthcare industry.
 Hear how these capabilities will impact your organization, and how to adopt current technology to help your patients and customers.